 Elisha was first a worker in his father’s fields, and then wore the garb of a servant, before he took up Elijah’s mantle.
 When God took Elijah, Elisha took his own cloak—the one he had worn as a servant—and tore it in two.
 There was no turning back.
 (2 Kings 2:12-13)

 Joseph had a series of physical mantles along the way.
-The ‘coat of many colours’ his father gave him indicated favour, as well as his position as overseer to his brothers.
-Later, he was given a cloak as head slave in Potiphar’s household.
+The ‘coat of many colors’ his father gave him indicated favor, as well as his position as overseer to his brothers.
+Later, he was given a cloak as a head slave in Potiphar’s household.

 Ultimately, Joseph was robed in garments that represented his position as ruler next to Pharoah in Egypt.
 (Gen 41:42) But he didn’t go from being a youngster with prophetic dreams directly to the palace.
 He wore a succession of mantles, being faithful with each, and so it is for us.

-4. Wait for Appointment to Establish your Mantle
+4. Wait for an Appointment to Establish your Mantle

-Elisha was appointed by God as Prophet and successor to Elijah—but God used Elijah to recognise, prepare and establish that appointment.
+Elisha was appointed by God as Prophet and successor to Elijah—but God used Elijah to recognize, prepare and establish that appointment.

 God used Jacob, Potiphar, a prison warden, and ultimately Pharoah himself, to appoint Joseph to a position in Egypt that was already his through God’s intention.
 And it is the same today.

 We do not ‘self appoint’ to a mantle or ministry.
-God uses those in oversight and authority to recognise and establish us in that calling at the right time.
+God uses those in oversight and authority to recognize and establish us in that calling at the right time.
 (Acts 6:6, Acts 13:1-3)

 5. Understand your Calling will be Tested Over Time